madphysicist/scikit-guess/doc/appendices/reei/translation.rst

-The key to the method presented in this paper is the principle of linearization through differential and integral equations, which enables the conversion of a complicated non-linear problem into simple linear regression.
+The key to the method presented in this paper is the principle of linearization through differential and integral equations, which enables the conversion of a complex non-linear problem into simple linear regression.

 The calculus shown shown here has a fundamental difference from traditional solutions to similar problems in that it is non-recursive, and therefore does